entry-points/web/readme.md

 ### Series Events

 **Event 1: National and State Efforts** (February 2026)
-Exploring national frameworks and state-level initiatives for advancing data science and AI education.
+Exploring national frameworks and initiatives for advancing data science and AI education.

 **Event 2: Postsecondary Efforts** (March 2026)
 A "Lessons from the Field" event showcasing university programs and degree pathways in data science and AI.